NixOS/nixpkgs/nixos/modules/services/databases/postgresql.md

 domain socket.
 This makes it possible to run many postgres-backed services without creating any database secrets at all

+Additionally, you can assign `services.postgresql.ensureUsers.*.ensureDBOwnership` to a list of database names of which to set the database ownership.

 ### Assigning extra permissions {#module-services-postgres-initializing-extra-permissions}

 For many cases, it will be enough to have the database user be the